Results of the Work – 8/21/23

 Hey Sisters and Brothers in Christ,

-Thanks so much for your prayers for the ministry and for evangelism today if you had a chance, God truly blessed.
-I’m close to seeing 150 student trust in Christ this school year.
+So thanks for your prayers for the ministry and evangelism yesterday if you had the time.
+God truly blessed.

 In Him,